LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/attributes.md

 ### General Style

 #### is_enable_enlarge_emojis
 When true, user and remote user messages containing one or two emojis will be enlarged in chat.
-Messages with one emoji will be the largest, two emojis will be large, and 3 or more will be displayed as normal text.
+Messages with one emoji will be the largest, two emojis will be large, and three or more will be displayed as normal text.

 * **Type:** bool
 * **Default value:** false

 #### vibrate_enabled
-Enable/Disable vibrate upon receiving messages from agent while conversation screen is in foreground. false by default.
+Enable or disable vibrate upon receiving messages from agent while conversation screen is in foreground. false by default.

 * **Type:** bool
 * **Default value:** false